Yassir-Ack/ClickForHelpDocumentation/README.md

-# Click For Help Documentation
+# Click For Help Script

 **Version 1.5**

-This project was created with Javascript Pure Code & html2canvas & SMTP Protocol.
+This documentation was created with Javascript Pure Code and html & css.

-## About Project
+## About Documentation

 **I- Descripton**

-This Project is a script that makes you take a screenshot of your bug and send it with a description of the error to a specific mail, all these things just in one click on [ click for help button ].

-You can configure all params(Email, Receiver, Description, Subject) in setting file.
+In this documentation we gonna learn what is ClickForHelp Support and why should we use it, also the structure of script...
+Just read the Doc and chilling!

-**II- Structure of script**
+**II- Structure of Documentation**

-1- Create Button with DOM API.
-2- load data from setting file.
-3- take a ScreenShot.
-4- send data to a specific Email.
+1- Get Started.
+2- Why click for help ?
+3- Structure of script.
+4- Installation.
+5- Keybindings.
+6- Best practices.

 ## Contributors